pyapp-kit/magicgui/docs/api/protocols.md

 # Backend Protocols

-!!!note
+!!!warning "Advanced Topic"

-    **Most users of magicgui will not need to worry about this section.**
+    ***Most users of magicgui will not need to worry about this section.***

     These Protocol classes declare the interface that backend adapters must implement in order to be used by magicgui.
 All magicgui `Widget` objects compose a backend widget implementing one of these protocols, and control it using the methods defined herein.

+    `magicgui` developers may be interested in this page, but end-users needn't worry about it.

 ## Summary